On the Complexity of Best Arm Identification in Multi-Armed Bandit Models: Improved Lower Bounds for Two-Armed Bandits

-\paragraph{The case of exponential families.} It is possible to give explicit expressions for the quantities $c_*(\nu)$ and $I_*(\nu)$ for important classes of parametric bandit models that will be considered in the next section.
+Obviously, one has $I_*(\nu) \leq c_*(\nu)$.
+Theorem \ref{thm:2armsFC} implies in particular that $\kappa_C(\nu) \geq 1/{c_*(\nu)}$.
+It is possible to give explicit expressions for the quantities $c_*(\nu)$ and $I_*(\nu)$ for important classes of parametric bandit models that will be considered in the next section.

 The class of Gaussian bandits with known variances $\sigma_1^2$ and $\sigma_2^2$, further considered in Section~\ref{sec:GaussianBandits}, is

 {For this class,

 and direct computations yield}